• support@madhedgefundtrader.com

 Bitcoin Letter

-Don’t blame me for being cynical but boiling this down to money also cuts through many adjacent industries.
+Don’t blame me for being cynical, but whether the rhetoric is friendly or hostile, boiling this down to money and power still cuts through many adjacent industries.

 It’s just the way of life.